 Once the lobster mixture is prepared, we make it into the lobster salad.

 My mother has fresh lemon thyme growing in her garden.
 I feel like Martha Stewart writing this as it’s so unrealistic for a normal person.
 If you don’t have this in your yard, you can get it at the grocery store, or just use dried thyme.
 It won’t ruin the recipe.
 Add 1 Tbsp. lemon thyme, the juice of one lemon, and a tablespoon or two (maybe more… our family isn’t big into mayo) of mayonnaise.
 Add additional lemon juice to taste.
 Then, season with salt and pepper to taste.

-Stir thoroughly, and refrigerate.
+Stir the lobster mixture thoroughly, and refrigerate.

 Stuff the buns and you are good to go!